 Sleep disorders have one thing in common, they interrupt sleep.
 Therefore, it's important that if you have a sleep disorder, you find the problem before the accumulation of interrupted sleep leads to chronic sleep deprivation.
 Sleep deprivation is more than just being tired.
 It can negatively impact several organ systems, including your heart.
 Heart disease is the number one cause of death worldwide, so it's important to do everything possible to maintain its health - including getting enough sleep.
 Continue reading to find out how common sleeping disorders can lead to cardiovascular disease!

 Are you or a loved one a CPAP user?
-They can change your life, but up to 50% of people stop using them within one year.
+They are the mainstay treatment for significantly improving sleep apnea, but up to 50% of people stop using them within one year.
 Why?
-Because most find the maintenance of their equipment daunting.
-At first it might seem overwhelming but understand with time it will become as routine as brushing your teeth.
+One reason is how daunting the maintenance of their equipment is.
+At first, it might seem overwhelming but understand with time it will become as routine as brushing your teeth.